-Graduates are eligible to apply to take the National Council Licensure Examination and become licensed practical nurses by successfully passing the exam.
-After licensure, LPNs work in a variety of settings, including hospitals, long-term care, clinics, and home health care.
+Graduates are eligible to apply to take the National Council of Nursing Licensure Examination and apply for licensure in their state of choice.
+After licensure, LPNs work in a variety of settings, including hospitals, longterm care, clinics, and home health care.

-The Associate Degree Nursing program at SCC permits advanced admission for LPN graduates.
+The Associate Degree Nursing program at SCC permits advanced admission for LPN